happyhaijuan/Udacity-DSND/Introduction to data science/README.md

    Reviews data at Boston

 ## Summary of results
 Results and discussion were published on Medium.
+[Analysis of AirBnb Rental Price in Boston] (https://medium.com/@haijuan/analysis-of-airbnb-rental-price-in-boston-7074bc168d6e )